$L$-functions of ${\mathrm{GL}}(2n):$ $p$-adic properties and non-vanishing of twists

 Note that since $\Pi_\infty \otimes {\rm sgn} = \Pi_\infty$ we have suppressed $\chi_\infty$ from the notation.

 In fact, using K\"unneth's theorem its easy to see that $\zeta_\infty(j+\tfrac{1}{2};W_{\Pi_\infty,j}^\epsilon)$ is a product of similar quantities parsed over the archimedean places.
 Since we have multiplicity one for cuspidal cohomology in top-degree (see \eqref{eq:gK-sigma}) we can only change the class $\Xi_\infty^\epsilon$ by a non-zero scalar, which will correspondingly scale the cohomological test-vector and so also the zeta integral.
-The reader is also referred to the discussion around \cite[Thm.\,6.6.2]{GR-ajm}.
+The variation of the complex period $\zeta_\infty(j+\tfrac{1}{2};W_{\Pi_\infty,j}^\epsilon)$ in $j$ is studied in \cite{J-preprint}.
+The reader is also referred to the discussion around \cite[Thm.
+6.6.2]{GR-ajm}.

 Recall the auxiliary ideal $\gm$ from \ref{condition-L1} in \S\ref{sec:shl} and, for brevity, let's define: